In order to be eligible to adopt, you must meet the following basic requirements.

 - Stairs are okay.

-- All our dogs are 100% up to date on all vaccinations, are spayed/neutered, and are in good health to the best of our knowledge.
+- All our greyhounds are up to date on all vaccinations, are spayed/neutered, and are in good health to the best of our knowledge.

-- Our dogs are heartworm negative.
+- Our greyhounds are heartworm negative.
 They are on heartworm and flea/tick preventatives.

-- Most of our dogs can be trained to live safely with small dogs and cats.
+- Some of our greyhounds can be trained to live with small dogs and cats.
 Our foster homes can advise you about the details.

-- We prefer that you stay open to which dog you would like to adopt, as our mix is constantly changing, and a better-suited dog might become available during the course of the application process.
+- We prefer that you stay open to which greyhound you would like to adopt, as our mix is constantly changing, and a better-suited greyhound might become available during the course of the application process.

-- We follow up with our adopters on a routine basis to offer any help or support that is needed.
+- We follow up with our adopters during the first 6-months of adoption to offer any help or support that is needed.

-- We operate a mailing list exclusive to our adopters where you can swap dog-sitting, vet care information, ask for help, get together for dog runs, or just share stories.
+- We operate a mailing list exclusive to our adopters where you can share information.

 - Donations are always needed, and are tax-deductible.
 Greyhound Welfare is a registered 501(c)3 non-profit organization.